randall-frank/heresy2-assets/README.md

 ```

 At this point, pointing a browser tab at: ``http://127.0.0.1:9000`` will view the
 story.

-Alternatively, one can double-click on the `index.html` file in the `build`
+> Note, if one double-clicks on the `index.html` file in the `build` directory to
-directory to view the story.
-Note it may not always be possible to use this method.
-At present, the story is simply a collection of static files, but that could change in the
-future.
+view the story, the background sound will not work due to CORS issues as the background sound files are accessed
+via fetch() calls.

 Build.py has four options: